pmongeon/qsslab/content/event/2023-06-07-mongeon-bric/index.md

 ---
-title: "Breaking the silos: collaboration between practitioners and academics in the Canadian LIS community"
+title: "Breaking the silos: Collaboration between practitioners and academics in the Canadian LIS community"

 event: BRIC2023
 event_url: